pokgak/pokgak.github.io/content/articles/opa-conftest.md

 ### parsers: using other format as input files

 Until now all our input has been in JSON format but conftest also has built-in parsers that can automatically detect the input format and converts it to JSON for us.
+As of this moment, here is the list of valid parsers: [cue dockerfile edn hcl1 hcl2 hocon ignore ini json jsonnet properties spdx toml vcl xml yaml dotenv].

 Example is for HCL2 code used for Terraform:

 ```hcl2
 # input.tf